xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 - The official Bicep [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) by Microsoft
 - The pre-release version of the Terraform [extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) by HashiCorp

 At the time of writing this post, I definitively prefer the experience brought by the Bicep extension.
 Overall, writing Bicep code is very nice: the intellisense is blazing fast, always relevant, it never gets in the way of my _"flow"_, it just works flawlessly.
+And renaming elements is supported !
 I really hope the Terraform extension will reach this level as currently I feel that I need to manually trigger a snippet to get some intellisense, and it often feels like it show a list of keywords without considering the context.

 Also, it's a personal preference but as both syntax are similar, and Bicep's is strongly inspired by Terraform's, I find Bicep's syntax easier to read, more elegant and minimalistic.